percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Redundant Audio Data (RED) {#red}

-When using RED [@RFC2198] with double, the primary encoding MAY contain RTP header extensions and CSRC identifiers but non primary encodings cannot.
+When using RED [@RFC2198] with double, the processing at the sender and receiver is the same as when using RED with any other SRTP transform.

-The sender takes encrypted payload from the cached packets to form the RED payload.
-Any header extensions from the primary encoding are copied to the RTP packet that will carry the RED payload and the other RTP header information such as SSRC, SEQ, CSRC, etc are set to the same as the primary payload.
-The RED RTP packet is then encrypted in repair mode and sent.

-The receiver decrypts the payload to find the encrypted RED payload.
-Note a media relay can do this decryption as the packet was sent in repair mode that only needs the hop-by-hop key.
-The RTP headers and header extensions along with the primary payload and PT from inside the RED payload (for the primary encoding) are used to form the encrypted primary RTP packet which can then be decrypted with double.

-The RTP headers (but not header extensions or CSRC) along with PT from inside the RED payload corresponding to the redundant encoding are used to from the non primary payloads.
-The time offset and packet rate information in the RED data MUST be used to adjust the sequence number in the RTP header.
-At this point the non primary packets can be decrypted with double.
+The main difference between double and any other transform is that in an intermediated environment, usage of RED must be end-to-end.
+A Media Distributor cannot synthesize RED packets, because it lacks access to the plaintext media payloads that are combined to form a RED payload.

-Note that Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] is a superset of the capabilities of RED.
-For most applications, FlexFEC is a better choice than RED.
+Note that FlexFEC [@I-D.ietf-payload-flexible-fec-scheme] is a superset of the capabilities of RED.
+For most applications, FlexFEC is a better choice than RED; in particular, FlexFEC has modes in which the Media Distributor can synthesize recovery packets.

 ## Forward Error Correction (FEC) {#fec}